 The main topics covered in this section include:

 - How To Add A Physical Layer Of Security Between Your Computer And The Internet

 - Hardening Computer Security

 - Additional Computer Security Tips

 Keeping your WordPress site secure involves developing and implementing a plan to secure your computer devices.
 Now that you understand the importance of securing your computer, the next step is to create a computer backup system.

 To learn more about creating a computer backup system, see the tutorial below:

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum

-Disclaimer: This site is not associated with WordPress or any of the products reviewed on this site.
-We may derive an affiliate commission of financial benefit from purchases of third-party products advertised, mentioned or linked from our site.
-All product images are the copyright of their respective owners and have been used only for training or illustrative purposes.
+Disclaimer: We have no direct association with WordPress or any of the products discussed on this website.
+We may derive a financial benefit from purchases of any products and/or services advertised, promoted or linked to this website.
+All product images remain the copyright of their respective owners, comply with all license terms and agreements of use to the best of our knowledge and are used solely for illustrative or training purposes.

-Was this article useful?
-If so, please consider sharing this article using the share buttons below.
+Have you found this article useful?
+If so, please consider sharing this article with others using the share buttons below.